Moment of Truth World Tour: Overview

 During May 1988, Houston played nine consecutive nights at Wembley Arena in London, then a historic record for a female performer at the arena, surpassing Tina Turner's seven-date residence during her Break Every Rule World Tour.
 On June 11, Houston cancelled an Italian concert date after agreeing to fly back to London to pay tribute to a then-imprisoned Nelson Mandela in support of the anti-apartheid movement at the Nelson Mandela 70th Birthday Tribute benefit concert.
 Houston performed a set at Wembley Stadium, playing to over 72,000 fans during the event.
 Following this, Houston resumed her tour in Italy.
 Following the end of the European leg of the tour, Houston returned to the United States to perform a benefit concert for the United Negro College Fund on August 28 at Madison Square Garden in New York City, which was then followed by an Arista Records party in Houston's honor for setting her consecutive number ones chart record.
-It was Houston's only North American date during 1988 after playing 89 dates the previous year.
+It was Houston's only North American date during 1988 after playing 86 dates the previous year.
 The concert raised over $300,000 for the UNCF.

 The tour was one of the top ten highest-grossing tours of 1987.
 The North American leg of the tour alone grossed over $24 million, helping make Houston the second highest-earning female entertainer of the year, according to Forbes.
 Every date of the European leg of the tour was sold out.
+In 2025, the publication Consequence ranked the tour the 46th best tour of all time.